Before making your items available internationally, read our International trading policy.

 How to add international shipping to listings

-Before adding international shipping to your listings, consider using eBay International Shipping or the Global Shipping Program.
+Before adding international shipping to your listings, consider using eBay International Shipping.
 To add international shipping to your listing, select the countries you're open to shipping to and enter your international shipping service and costs.
 Here's how:

 - On the create a listing page, scroll down to the How you'll ship it section.

 - Choose either Select shipping for me or Select shipping myself.

 - Select Create your own international shipping option.

 - In the Shipping option dropdown, you have two options:

 - Charge actual cost: Shipping costs are automatically calculated based on the buyer's ZIP code and the dimensions and weight of the package.

 - Charge a flat cost: All buyers will be charged the same amount for shipping, regardless of their location.
 Enter the charge beside the Cost field.